kjolley/BIGSdb_documentation/offline_tools.rst

      much sequence.

  -n, --new_only
      New (previously untagged) isolates only.
+Combine with --new_max_alleles if required.

+--new_max_alleles ALLELES
+     Set the maximum number of alleles that can be designated or sequences tagged before an isolate is not considered new when using the --new_only option.

  -o, --order
      Order so that isolates last tagged the longest time ago get scanned first